If your day feels loud, automation can sound like the answer. More reminders. More pings. More dashboards.

 What I mean by "feelings"

-I mean these moments:
+I mean moments like:

 - "We are dropping balls."